 In addition to being super charming and having a delicious pool, the highlight of Rio da Vila Lodge is its location.
 The hostel is in the middle of a forest reserve, 2 km away from the airport and 70 meters away from the Discovery Landmark.

 Vila Miola Hotel is located 500 meters away from the trendy Taperapuã Beach.
-The hotel is very beautiful and offers breakfast services, beauty salon, car rental and even partnerships with some tents to get discounts for guests.
+The hotel is very beautiful and offers breakfast services, beauty salon, car rental and even partnerships with some beach tents to get discounts for guests.

 Porto Seguro Eco Bahia Hotel